dangchienthang/ClinicManagement/README.md

-Exercise Clinic Management by Django
+Simple Clinic Management by Django